unisonweb/unison/README.md

 $ stack build # you may have to run `stack setup` first
 ```

 The editor is built using GHCJS.
+If you encounter an issue about missing 'happy', you can try installing with `stack install happy`, `cabal install happy` or `sudo apt-get install happy` [if on ubuntu](#ubuntu-editor-issues).
+Make sure that `happy` ends up on your `$PATH` (try doing `happy --version`; it should report 1.19.5 or later) after install.

-If you encounter problems building the editor, [these solutions](#ubuntu-editor-issues) may help. _After_ `stack build` completes successfully, you can symlink the generated Javascript files by performing a
+_After_ `stack build` completes successfully, you can symlink the generated Javascript files by performing a

 ```sh
 $ ln -s $(stack path --local-install-root)/bin .
 ```